SuperDARN/rst/docs/index.md

 ## RST source code

-Currently, our software is hosted on the [SuperDARN GitHub](https://github.com/SuperDARN/rst) repository.
-If you cannot access GitHub then you can download newest release on SuperDARN VT  [website](http://vt.superdarn.org/tiki-index.php?page=software).

-If you have any question or concerns please submit an Issue on the SuperDARN RST repository or email: Data Analysis Working Group.
+The RST is released as a zip archive on [Zenodo](https://doi.org/10.5281/zenodo.801458) with a citable doi.

+The software is maintained by the SuperDARN Data Analysis Working Group (DAWG) on [GitHub](https://github.com/SuperDARN/rst).
+Bug reports, comments and suggestions can be provided by submitting an [issue](https://github.com/SuperDARN/rst/issues) on Github.

 ## Table of Contents
   - Installation